 In 1993 Zippo acquired W.R.
 Case & Sons Cutlery Company.
 Case’s rich heritage began when it was founded in 1889.
 The company moved to Bradford in 1905.
 Case manufacturers premium hand-crafted knives including traditional folding pocket knives and fixed blade sporting knives to limited-edition commemoratives and collectibles.

 The Zippo/Case Museum opened in July 1997.
 The 15,000-square-foot facility includes a store and museum.
 It is also home to the world-famous Zippo Repair Clinic, where visitors can watch the repair process take place.

 In the fall of 2002, Zippo obtained trademark registration for the shape of the Zippo lighter.
 This was a major milestone to help protect the brand from counterfeiters.

 Also in the early 2000’s Zippo launched the first Zippo MPL®, multi-purpose lighter, a refillable utility-style lighter.

-In 2010 the company introduced an all-metal hand warmer, launching the Zippo Outdoor product line.
+In 2010 the company introduced an all-metal hand warmer, launching the Zippo Outdoor products.
 The hand warmer uses Zippo premium lighter fluid and provides a steady source of heat longer than any other product on the market.

 Zippo’s continued expansion in overseas markets, particularly India and China, as well as strong domestic sales led to record sales increases in 2011 and 2012.

-In 2011 the Zippo Outdoor line expanded to include an emergency fire starter kit and flex neck utility lighter.
+In 2011 the Zippo Outdoor product selection expanded to include an emergency fire starter kit and flex neck utility lighter.